 In Washington, the mumps outbreak was first reported in October of last year, and remains actively open with 888 people infected in 15 counties.

 The mumps virus can cause a variety of symptoms including fever, head ache, tiredness, and loss of appetite.
 In severe cases, it can cause swelling of the salivary glands, testes, or ovaries.
 Swelling in the reproductive system can affect a person’s fertility.

 While the disease usually isn’t very common, over the last two years there has been a significant increase in cases in the United States.
 This year there have already been 4,240 reported cases.
-And in 2016 there were 6,366 cases, according to the U.S. Centers for Disease Control and Prevention.
+And in 2016 there were 6,366 cases, according to the

 Comparatively, in 2012 there were just 229 reported cases.